eik-lib/rollup-plugin/README.md

 };
 ```

-If several of these options are used, `imports` takes precedence over `urls` which takes precedence over values loaded from an `eik.json` file.
+If several of these options are used, `maps` takes precedence over `urls` which takes precedence over values loaded from an `eik.json` file.

 ie. in the following example